Stuart Roosa: NASA career

 Roosa was one of 19 people selected as part of the astronaut class of 1966.
 He was the Capsule communicator (CAPCOM) at the Launch Complex 34 blockhouse during the Apollo 1 fire on January 27, 1967.
 In 1969, he served as a member of the astronaut support crew for the Apollo 9 mission.

 On Apollo 14, he spent 33 hours in solo orbit around the Moon, conducting an extensive series of experiments.
 As part of a joint U.S. Forest Service/NASA project, he carried seeds from loblolly pine, sycamore, sweet gum, redwood, and Douglas fir trees.
 The seeds were germinated on his return and planted throughout the United States, becoming known as the "Moon Trees".

-Roosa later served as backup Command Module Pilot for Apollo 16 and Apollo 17.
+Roosa served as backup Command Module Pilot for Apollo 16 and Apollo 17.
 Based on crew rotations, he would probably have commanded one of the last missions had they not been cancelled.
 He was assigned to the Space Shuttle program until his retirement as a colonel from the Air Force in 1976.

 Roosa logged 5,500 hours of flying time; 5,000 hours in jet aircraft.
 He also logged 217 hours in space.